vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 ## Conclusion

 This post presented the accent algorithm named Sieve of Eratosthenes and 3 different implementations in C++, optimizing running time and storing space.
-Although the original goal is to find all prime numbers between `2` and `600,851,475,143` to solve the Euler project's third problem, the proposed implementation can only do `[2, 250,000,000,000]` (taking about 5 hours).
+Although the original goal is to find all prime numbers between `2` and `600,851,475,143` to solve the Euler project's third problem, the proposed implementation can only do `[2, 250,000,000,000]`.
 Another possible optimization is to divide the range into smaller segments and process them in parallel, which I will present in another post soon.

 Finally, the source code of the implementations can be found [here.](https://github.com/vuanhduy/PrimeNumbersAndSieves)